 Rose form White Begonias

 We are starting off with showy white Begonia grands or Amerihybrid Roseform Begonias.
-These double blossom white begonias resemble closely to roses and are our favorite shade lover.
+These double-blossom white begonias resemble closely to roses and are our favorite shade lovers.

 They are perennial bulbs that are planted in the spring.
 The plant grows one to two feet tall and needs moist but well-drained soil.